Comment on the WBDG

 In high schools, grouping and separating spaces for public functions facilitates access, improves security, and allows for HVAC zoning to control energy costs.
 Community-shared spaces also require upholstered, comfortable seating.
 Visitors need convenient, well-lit parking areas.
 Color coding serves a useful purpose in secondary schools as well as elementary schools, but signage is particularly important for public events.

 Consider security screening technology for secondary school students in addition to visitors.
 Sufficient entries are needed to prevent congestion but these must be supervised.
-To counter crime and vandalism, facilities should integrate technology with security-based design strategies such as appropriate landscaping.
+To counter crime and vandalism, facilities should integrate technology with security-based design strategies such as appropriate landscaping and Crime Preventing Through Environmental Design (CPTED).

 Scientists, planners, design professionals, public officials, school administrators, parents, teachers, and students are informing the current dialogue about optimal school design: